popoygaming/SPFXPagination/README.md

-# wsa-coding-challenge
+# SPFX webpart displaying list items from 2 lists with pagination

 ## Summary

-A SharePoint Framework web part using PnP.js to retrieve, merge and display a list of items from 2 SharePoint Online list.
+A SharePoint Framework web part using PnP.js to retrieve, merge and display list of items from 2 SharePoint Online list.

 ## Used SharePoint Framework Version